War in Donbas: Government counter-offensive: "the Anti-Terrorist Operation"

 Early in the morning on 7 May, the National Guard retook the city administration in Mariupol after heavy fighting with insurgents overnight.
 Anti-government demonstrators said that government forces had used tear gas during the operation, resulting in injuries when the demonstrators tried to re-occupy the building after the National Guard withdrew.
 By the morning of 7 May, the flag of the DPR was once again flying over the building.
+Clashes between government forces and pro-Russian groups escalated in early May when the city administration building was briefly retaken by the Ukrainian National Guard.
+The pro-Russian forces quickly took the building back.
+Militants then launched an attack on a local police station, leading the Ukrainian government to send in military forces.
+Skirmishes between the troops and local demonstrators caused the city administration building to be set on fire.
+Government forces were unsuccessful in forcing out the pro-Russians, and only further inflamed tensions in Mariupol.

 Ukrainian troops launched another attack on insurgents in Mariupol on 9 May.
-During an assault on an occupied police building, that building was set alight by government forces, causing the insurgents to flee.
-Arsen Avakov said that 60 insurgents attacked the police building, not Ukrainian troops and that the police and other government forces had managed to repel the insurgents.
+A police building occupied by insurgents was set alight by government forces, causing the insurgents to flee.
+Internal Affairs minister Avakov said that 60 insurgents attacked the police building, not Ukrainian troops and that the police and other government forces had managed to repel the insurgents.
 Between six and twenty militants were killed, along with one police officer.
 Four militants were captured, and five policemen were wounded.

-One armoured personnel carrier was captured by pro-Russian protesters during the fighting.
-After the clashes, pro-Russian forces built barricades across the city centre.
-Concurrently, Ukrainian National News said that separatists attempted to disarm Ukrainian troops near Donetsk.
-The troops resisted by firing warning shots, and arresting 100 of the separatists.
-Also, an unnamed Ukrainian Orthodox Church (Moscow Patriarchate) priest attempted to negotiate with separatists near Druzhkivka, but was later killed after being shot eight times.
-This was confirmed by the Church and the Prosecutor's Office.
+During the fighting, pro-Russian protesters seized one armoured personnel carrier, and afterwards barricaded the city centre with tyres.
+The same day, separatists attempting to disarm Ukrainian troops near Donetsk were met with warning shots, and 100 were detained.
+Also, an unnamed UOC-MP priest attempted to negotiate with separatists near Druzhkivka, but was later killed after being shot eight times.